gridcoin-community/Gridcoin-Research/CONTRIBUTING.md

 mistakes could be very costly to the wider community.
 This includes refactoring of consensus critical code.

-Where a patch set proposes to change the Bitcoin consensus, it must have been discussed extensively on the mailing list and IRC, be accompanied by a widely discussed BIP and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.
+Where a patch set proposes to change the Gridcoin consensus, it must have been discussed extensively on the mailing and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.

 ### Finding Reviewers